onhexgroup/Vulnerable-WordPress/README.md

 - The plugins have been extracted based on reports from the wordfence.com.
 - The plugins have not been activated due to the potential for disruption.
 - It only includes plugins that are downloadable through the WordPress website.
+- Vulnerabilities with a score of 7 and above are collected.

 ## Install:
 - Download the file and extract it from the compressed format.